Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ---
 title: 'Tutorial: Create your first XM Cloud no-code component'
-description: 'In this tutorial, we will go through the steps to to create a Text Teaser component with a no-code approach using XM Cloud Component builder'
+description: 'In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Component builder'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/21dabc30da2c475a8549640a04885a46?v=18b721db'
 ---

 ## Introduction - What You are Going to Learn

-In this tutorial, we will go through the steps to to create a Text Teaser component with a no-code approach using XM Cloud Component builder.
+In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Component builder.
 The walkthrough will not show all possible options, but will take you through a process of defining and laying out a new Component to use on your home page.
 You will learn:

 - How to create a collection for your components
 - How to create a new Text Teaser component using the XM Cloud Component builder